-This last point is verified by what is known from the OT scriptures.
-The OT clearly taught it was sinful to marry heathens inside the borders of Israel:
+This point is verified by what we know from the OT scriptures.
+The OT clearly taught it was sinful to marry heathens outside the nation of Israel:

-Deuteronomy 7:3-4 (NKJV)
+Deuteronomy 7:3-4

 - 3 Nor shall you make marriages with them.
 You shall not give your daughter to their son, nor take their daughter for your son. - 4 For they will turn your sons away from following Me, to serve other gods; so the anger of the LORD will be aroused against you and destroy you suddenly.